apache/airflow/docs/howto/operator.rst

 More information
 """"""""""""""""

-See `Google Cloud Storage BucketAccessControls insert documentation
+See Google Cloud Storage Documentation to `create a new ACL entry for a bucket
 <https://cloud.google.com/storage/docs/json_api/v1/bucketAccessControls/insert>`_.

 .. _howto/operator:GoogleCloudStorageObjectCreateAclEntryOperator: